Natale di Roma: Rome Celebrates Its Birthday

 Romulus, Remus, and Rome’s Origin Story

 The basic points of the legend follow like this: Romulus and Remus, twin brothers born to royalty, were left abandoned by the Tiber River following a familial squabble and power grab.
-The boys floated down the river to wilderness where a she-wolf suckled them.
-Soon after, a shepherd and his wife found the boys and raised them as their own, never telling Romulus and Remus about the events that led them to their new family.
+The boys floated down the river to the wilderness where a she-wolf suckled them in a cave called a Lupercal.
+Soon after, a shepherd named Faustulus and his wife found the boys and raised them as their own, never telling Romulus and Remus about the events that led them to their new family.

 Later in life, still with the spirit, tenacity, and leadership qualities of wolves but also with the shepherding ability to command a flock, the twins led their followers to a bend in the Tiber and decided to found a city there.
-Romulus and Remus argued over whether to found the city on the Palatine (Romulus’s choice) or the Aventine (Remus).
-So they left the decision to augurs, ancient Roman priests who suggested the men go to their respective hills and await an auspicious sign.
+Romulus and Remus argued over whether to found the city on Palatine Hill (Romulus’s choice) or Aventine Hill (Remus).
+So they left the decision to the auspices, the study of birds for signs and omens that was a common practice in the ancient world.

-Romulus saw a flock of 12 birds, while Remus claimed to have seen 6 birds (but to have seen them first).
-Nevertheless, Romulus claimed victory, and began building a wall around his city on the Palatine.
+Romulus saw a flock of 12 vultures, while Remus claimed to have seen 6 vultures (but to have seen them first).
+Nevertheless, Romulus claimed victory and began building a wall around his city on the Palatine.
 Remus, refusing to accept this outcome, scampered over Romulus’s new wall only to be killed by his brother.

 Christopher Hibbert provides a more thorough explanation of the origins of Rome and the Romulus and Remus story in the opening pages of his book Rome: The Biography of a City.
 A classic source about the founding of Rome comes from Titus Livy who wrote extensively about the Early History of Rome.
-A quick and dirty summary is here.
+A quick summary of the Romulus and Remus legend is here.

 Natale di Roma Celebrations in Modern Rome